 It is strongly advised that you study A-level Biology alongside another Science A-level.
 Biology is a challenging course; the best grades are achieved by students studying Biology with Chemistry, Maths or Physics.

 Your A-level choices are important, as certain combinations of subjects are required for university courses and careers.
 Visit this excellent website produced by Russell Group universities to help you make your choices.
 Click here.

 Biology is studied over 2 years, with students examined in all aspects at the end of the course.

 What are the benefits of studying A-level Biology?

 The study of Biology is an interesting and challenging learning experience.
-Not only will it allow you to link key biological ideas, it will also develop a number of transferable skills including: investigative skills, problem solving, research, decision making, mathematical skills and analytical skills.
+Not only will it allow you to link key biological ideas, but it will also develop a number of transferable skills including investigative skills, problem-solving, research, decision making, mathematical skills and analytical skills.